Philosophy & Goals

-The philosophy of the PPM-UPRAg contextualizes the goals and objectives of the unit by providing diverse experiences that enable the teacher candidates to demonstrate their knowledge through critical analysis, inquiry, and synthesis.
+The philosophy of the Educator Preparation Program at UPR-Aguadilla contextualizes the goals and objectives of the unit by providing diverse experiences that enable the teacher candidates to demonstrate their knowledge through critical analysis, inquiry, and synthesis.
 As a result, they will develop ethical values that will allow them to fulfill their potential in significant ways.
-The faculty of the PPM-UPRAg empowers teacher candidates to build connections between content areas and field experiences, integrating the principles established in our conceptual framework.
+The faculty of the EPP at UPR-Aguadilla empowers teacher candidates to build connections between content areas and field experiences, integrating the principles established in our conceptual framework.

-The philosophical principles that the PPM-UPRAg embraces are the following:
+The philosophical principles that the EPP at UPR-Aguadilla embraces are the following:

 • Knowledge is an active process where the students are not just passive recipients of information, but active participants (Brooks and Brooks, 1999; Vygotsky, in Dunn, 2005).